-IT 211 Introduction to Networking 5 credits , REEL Quarter(s): F
+IT 211 Introduction to Networking 5 credits | REEL Quarter(s): F

 Introduces the fundamental building blocks that form a modern network, such as protocols, media, topologies, and hardware.
 It then provides in depth coverage of the most important concepts in contemporary networking, such as TCP/IP, Ethernet, wireless transmission, virtual networks, security, and troubleshooting.
 This course is focused on preparing students for the COMPTIA Network + Certification.
 Lab hours are required for this course.
 Prerequisite: IT 140 with a grade of C or better or instructor permission.

-IT 212 Installing and Configuring Windows Server 5 credits , REEL Quarter(s): W
+IT 212 Installing and Configuring Windows Server 5 credits | REEL Quarter(s): W

 Provides in-depth knowledge of Windows Server, including installation, local and remote management, file and storage services, Active Directory, group policies, TCP/IP, networking services, and Hyper-V virtualization has been acquired.
 This course prepares students for Microsoft server certification exam objectives and focuses on the skills needed to install and configure Windows Server.
 Lab hours are required for this course.
+Prerequisite: IT 211 (was CS 211) with a grade of C or better or instructor permission.